Ankur2606/CryptoBeachSoccer/GAME_MANUAL.md

 2. Ensure no browser extensions are interfering with key inputs
 3. Try refreshing the page or restarting the game

+### Character-Specific Issues
+- **3D Character Models Not Displaying**: Make sure browser supports WebGL and 3D rendering
+- **Character Abilities Not Working**: Check cooldown timer in the UI
+- **Character Stuck in Ground**: Try resetting position with the R key

 ---

 Enjoy playing Crypto Beach Soccer!
 Remember that regular practice and understanding each character's unique abilities are key to mastering the game.

-© 2025 Crypto Beach Soccer Team
+© 2025 Crypto Beach Soccer Team | @liebnerzeneolite